-The Company has adopted a Share Trading Policy (dated 31 December 2010), which applies to Directors and employees of the Group and contractors who have agreed to be bound by the policy.
+The Company has adopted a Share Trading Policy (dated 31 December 2010), which applies to Directors and personnel of the Group and contractors who have agreed to be bound by the policy.
 The policy is designed to:

-- explain the type of conduct in relation to dealings in the Company's securities that is prohibited under the relevant law and by the Group, including insider trading; and - establish a procedure for buying, selling or otherwise dealing in the Company's securities (generally and (b) during specified prohibited periods) which requires (in the case of 'Executive Personnel') the prior approval from the Chairman of the Board.
+- (a) explain the type of conduct in relation to dealings in the Company's securities that is prohibited under the relevant law and by the Group, including insider trading; and - (b) establish a procedure for buying, selling or otherwise dealing in the Company's securities (generally and during specified prohibited periods) which requires (in the case of 'Executive Personnel') the prior approval from the Chairman of the Board.
 Approval to sell the Company's shares during prohibited periods will only be granted where there is severe financial hardship or exceptional circumstances.

-A copy of the Company's Share Trading Policy may be viewed and downloaded from the Company's website.
+A copy of the Company's Share Trading Policy may be viewed and downloaded from the Corporate Governance section of the Company's website.